adambaker/configs/README.md

 Configs for vim, ohmyzsh, and maybe some other stuff too.
+Along with some tools to automate installation.